wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 <a target="_blank" href="https://www.youtube.com/watch?v=dPenE6NzrCM" title="Fishbone diagram using Excel">VIDEO</a>:
 Deming describes use of what he calls the Ishikawa diagram, which others call a Fishbone or Herringbone diagram.

-1. The starting point is a short description of a <strong>problem</strong>, in a box at the right side of the page.
+1. The starting point is a short description of a <strong>single problem</strong>, in a box at the right side of the page.

    State as a question, such as "why did the website crash"?